AldyPy/seleksister-24/Fotosop/README.md

 You can see the resulting image is clean.

-This is actually due to how Windows' `StretchBlt` function handles the image as it resizes, but without using that, the image couldn't be dynamically resized.
+I think that this is  due to how Windows' `StretchBlt` function handles the image as it resizes, but without using that, the image couldn't be dynamically resized.
 It means that for very large images, you could only see the top left part.
 Unless your monitor is 4k, that is.
-This is obviously a large problem (hehe pun intended) so I thought `StretchBlt` was okay at the cost of a slightly weird colors.
+This is obviously a large problem (hehe pun intended) so I thought `StretchBlt` was okay at the cost of a few slightly weird colors (instead of spending more time to  find another way to do it).

 ## Author